-As noted above in Chapter 1, Section B on sector initiatives, the NEEDR also convenes a Regional Integrated Business Service Team with the focus of bringing together these groups and coordinating and streamlining services to employers, and in particular those larger employers with sites in multiple areas or with a workforce drawn from across the Region.
+As noted above in Chapter 1, Section B on sector initiatives, the NEEDR convenes a Regional Integrated Business Service Team with the focus of bringing together these groups and coordinating and streamlining services to employers, and in particular those larger employers with sites in multiple areas or with a workforce drawn from across the Region.
+A 2020-2021 Business Services Work Plan was completed and approved.
 A goal is to reduce the employer's work in engaging with the public workforce system and ensure they can access workers, training and other services from any of the workforce areas in the Region once they engage with any one of the areas.